Blotch3D/Blotch3D/README.md

 BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
 Just be sure to call the base method from within a Game class overridden method.
-On Microsoft Windows, you can also control certain window features and add window event handlers with the associated Windows 'Forms' object, BlWindow3D.WindowForm.

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D